August Family-Friendly Events Guide

 Washington, DC

-This free, family-friendly summer tradition will have you tapping your feet and singing along with the world-renowned U.S. Navy Band as they perform everything from modern hits to patriotic tunes.
-Head down to the U.S. Navy Memorial to enjoy one of their last performances of the summer.
-In August, performances will be held on the first three Tuesdays of the month and will begin at 7:30pm.
+This FREE, family-friendly summer tradition will have you tapping your feet and singing along with the world-renowned U.S. Navy Band as they perform everything from modern hits to patriotic tunes.
+Performances will be held on the first four Tuesdays of the month and will begin at 7:30pm.
 Make sure you arrive early to get a good seat.

 Play Date at NMNH